KushagraAgarwal525/Quantum_Neural_Network_Classifier_PCam/README.md

 All training was done on an **Intel i5-13500H CPU** with **16GB RAM** in significantly less training time.
 Less than 10% of the data available in the PCam dataset was used, due to resource limitations, however it has shown commendable results despite using a small fraction of the dataset.
 I would love to take this project further with more computational resources :).

+## Collaborator

+This project was made in collaboration with [Rita Abani](https://github.com/DRA-chaos) who provided immense support throughout the project's duration.

 ---

 _Please reach out via email if you would like to collaborate further on this project or other QML projects._